Opportunities

 Energy certificates are lodged through an independent Scottish register which is maintained by the Energy Savings Trust (EST) here.

 Elmhurst is an accreditation body.
 We offer training and support to our assessors.
 As a Government approved accreditation body assessors must meet compliance standards for the quality of energy certificates.
-Elmhurst complete these compliance checks on a regular basis throughout the year.
-Ensuring the quality of the lodged energy certificate.
-Elmhurst are not an employer of our accredited assessors.

 The main purpose is to allow potential buyers and tenants the ability to compare energy efficiency for similar properties.